-42. Safety benefits are anticipated, but it is not yet possible to assess them in terms of the overall effect on human health.
+49. Safety benefits are anticipated, but it is not yet possible to assess them in terms of the overall effect on human health.

 II.
-Text of the Mutual Resolution
+Interior air emissions from interior materials

 1. Purpose

-This Mutual Resolution contains the provisions and harmonized test procedure for the measurement of interior air emission from interior materials, concerning the protection of passengers and driver from chemical emissions emitted from interior materials used for the construction of vehicles.
+The part II of the Mutual Resolution contains the provisions and harmonized test procedure for the measurement of interior air emission from interior materials, concerning the protection of passengers and driver from chemical emissions emitted from interior materials used for the construction of vehicles.

 2. Scope and application